• AESOP

 Parent Category: THEMATIC GROUPS

-• Register to the event by sending an e-mail to This email address is being protected from spambots.
-You need JavaScript enabled to view it.(you will receive a zoom-link to participate);
+If you need a link for the Zoom meeting, please write to This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Details